justinleetyler/justinleetyler.github.io/catalog.md

 > Why should I believe you?...
 Because to not believe is to risk that I told the truth and you did nothing to stop it. -q Recommended record retention periods for business records. -- Computer data (1 file). -- [S.n., n.d.]. -- on 1 external hard drive.-- Title supplied by cataloger. -- File name: 3262.pdf. -- DDC 651.5

-Redford Township District Library. -- [Michicard Letter]. -- Computer data (1 file : 1.1 mb) -- Redford, MI : RTDL, 2007. -- on 1 external hard drive. -- Title from resource. -- File name: (7022.pdf) -- DBID 7022.
-1. 025.5.
+Redford Township District Library. -- [Michicard Letter]. -- Computer data (1 file : 1.1 mb) -- Redford, MI : RTDL, 2007. -- on 1 external hard drive. -- Title from resource. -- File name: (7022.pdf) -- DBID 7022 -- DDC 025.5.

 Reed, Cliff. -- We are here : a book of prayers for corporate worship. -- Computer data (1 file). -- Lindsey Press, c1992. -- on 1 external hard drive. -- System requirements: USB drive, PDF file reader. -- Filename: 3363.pdf. -- DDC 289.1

 Reese, Terry. -- Scale calculator [for map cataloging]. -- Computer data. -- Title from resource and supplied by cataloger. -- Mode of Access: World Wide Web (http://people.oregonstate.edu/~reeset/html/scale.html). -- DBID 3135. -- IN Origon State University [website]. -- (Oct.
-23, 2000).
-1. 025.3.
+23, 2000) -- DDC 025.3.

 Reeve, Philip. -- Mortal engines. -- Scholastic, c2001. -- 296 p. -- ISBN 9781338201123. -- DDC 813.
 > CH 25: The historians meet to discuss what to do about MEDUSA. -d